dustlang/rust/src/doc/unstable-book/src/library-features/llvm-asm.md

 ## Options

-The last section, `options` is specific to Rust.
+The last section, `options` is specific to Dust.
 The format is comma separated literal strings (i.e. `:"foo", "bar", "baz"`).
 It's used to specify some extra info about the inline assembly: